 on't hit it (Netware 4/5 uses this method but it's spinlocks d this and the code is writtne to handle it.
-The most obvious behavior was that cache inconsistencies would occur randomly. lock to signal that the piplines are no longer invalid and the buffers n the behavior Linus describes on a hardware analyzer, BUT N SYSTEMS THAT WERE PPRO AND ABOVE.
+The most obvious behavior was that cache inconsistencies would occur randomly. lock to signal that the piplines are no longer invalid and the buffers yn, an Architect in an IA32 development group at Intel, also replied to nting out a possible misconception in his proposed exploit.
+Regarding inus posted, Erich replied:

+N SYSTEMS THAT WERE PPRO AND ABOVE.
 I guess the BSD st still be on older Pentium hardware and that's why they don't can bite in some cases.